Neo Contra

 Neo Contra (ネオコントラ, Neo Kontora) is the tenth video game in the Contra series published by Konami.
 It was developed by Team Neo Kijirushi, a group of staff members within Konami Computer Entertainment Tokyo, and released for the PlayStation 2 in 2004.
 The game is a direct follow-up to Contra: Shattered Soldier, but returns to the multidirectional shooting format and departs from the traditional scrolling shooter formula used in previous games.
-It was the first game in the series to receive an M rating from the ESRB and was the only installment to receive said rating until the release of Rogue Corps in 2019.
+It was the first game in the series to receive an M (Mature) rating from the ESRB and was the only installment to receive this rating until the release of Rogue Corps in 2019.

 Gameplay

-Neo Contra once again brings the games back into three dimensions.
+Neo Contra returns the series once again to three-dimensional gameplay.
 However, unlike the titles developed under Appaloosa Interactive, players only need to aim in the third dimension on rare occasions.
-Additionally, this title eradicates the boss-oriented gameplay of Hard Corps and the previous 32-bit titles, and seeks a balance more reminiscent of the 8-bit and SNES Contra games; long free-form shooting sections, inter-spliced with boss encounters.
+Additionally, this title moves away from the boss-oriented gameplay of Hard Corps and previous 32-bit titles in favor of longer free-form shooting sequences that are interspliced with boss encounters; in this regard, it is more reminiscent of the 8-bit and SNES Contra games.

 Additionally, gameplay varies depending on the level and camera angle presented (the camera cannot be user-controlled).
-Most of the game is played from an isometric perspective, but portions are side-scrolling or overhead-behind.
-The player cannot jump.
-Instead, two new defensive moves are added that allow the player to effectively evade in the new dimensions: dash and spin.
-Dash gives the player a quick burst of speed to evade hostiles, while spin gives the player an instance of invulnerability.
-The hit-ratio system that was introduced in Shattered Soldier has been kept in this title.
+Most of the game is played from an isometric perspective, although some portions are side-scrolling or overhead-behind.
+The player cannot jump; instead, two new defensive moves, dash and spin, allow for the player to effectively evade enemies in the new dimensions.
+Dash gives the player a quick burst of speed to evade hostiles, while spin provides the player with brief invulnerability.
+The hit-ratio system introduced in Shattered Soldier has been kept in this title.